bofilio/delivery-next/README.md

-# NextJs app that uses Versel DEVELOP PREVIEW SHIP stratigy
+# NextJs app that uses Versel DEVELOP PREVIEW SHIP strategy
 ## workflow
 ### DEVELOP
 this is on local for dev stage